michelejfisher/datasciencecoursera/README.md

 # datasciencecoursera
-Demonstrating the ability to create a GitHub repository
+Michele Fisher demonstrating the ability to create a GitHub repository.